 Sources of Omega 3: Why You Don't Get Enough

-To help make it easier for you, we’ve compiled some common sources of Omega-3, as well as tips on how to make them part of your meals every day.
+To help make it easier for you to get your recommended daily allowance, we’ve compiled some common sources of Omega-3s, as well as tips on how to make them part of your meals every day.

 Vegetable oils, like canola, flaxseed, soybean, and some nut oils contain alpha-linolenic acid (ALA), a type of Omega 3 fatty acid.
 All of these are great sources of Omega 3 as they can be easily incorporated into other dishes and recipes.
 All you have to do is make the switch to oils high in ALAs when cooking or making a salad.